 The base profile has a fairly unique ability to clog the midfield with 5 models; 3 holoechoes and two Madtraps.
 He’s a competent fighter thanks to surprise shot/surprise attack, but this profile lives for the day that he gets to finish off something juicy with his monofilament CCW after it has been frozen in place with his Madtraps.
 Opponents who choose to delay AROs against him for fear of copping a full burst of combi/BSG to the face on a normal roll will quickly find themselves in the threat range of the Madtraps.
 On the other hand, the Madtrap profile gets little mileage out of holoprojector level 1 however, as he would have to sacrifice his forward deployment level 2 (8 inches, an orders worth of distance) just to convincingly portray a handful of niche Madtrap profiles that no one really takes on their own.
 For other Kanren profiles without Madtraps who can impersonate a wider selection of Yu Jing profiles convincingly, I still don’t think it’s worth giving up 8 inches to occasionally trick new or casual players.
 That said, on these profiles holoprojector level 1 absolutely must be used!
 If you have a KHD or AHD, hide it by pretending to be a forward observer.
 If you have a forward observer, disguise it as an AHD to scare off heavy infantry and bait KHDs into wasting orders.
 Then, when your regular opponents start to suspect the ruse, you can mix it up a bit by “disguising” your KHD as a KHD.
 I believe this kind of profile level trickery is a lot harder to spot and manage than some of the grand ruses you see suggested elsewhere.

 The minelayer profile is interesting but extremely niche.
 It pretty much allows the Kanren to safely reveal enemy troops from Camo, TO or HD state in two orders so long as you have a Weibing or certain Zhanyings/Cranes in your list.
-Minelayer itself is pretty useless unless you know a hidden enemy has deployed less than 24 mm from the center line when you deploy the Kanren, or you know the location of his inferior/superior infiltration (Niche use against daylami and Shinobu/Oniwaban if you are psychic).
+Minelayer itself is pretty useless unless you know a hidden enemy has deployed on the center line when you deploy the Kanren, or you know the location of his inferior/superior infiltration (Niche use against daylami and Shinobu/Oniwaban if you are psychic).
 Given the Kanren can already intuitive attack with his chain-colt, it’s probably not worth taking this profile over one of the specialist profiles.
 Whether to go with the Madtraps or specialist profiles is a tougher choice.
 Hopefully there will be another Kanren model down the line that is visibly a hacker so I can take two without doubling up, although with the current model lacking any visible equipment that is not common to all profiles, I would not hold my breath for this.
+Thanks Corvus Belli, you guys are the best!

 Painting the Kanren was fairly straight forward because he is a chunky guy with an open pose, with one arm extending far away from his body.
 I say this often but it is just so much easier to paint models in one piece.
 Orange was the orange.
 Greys were a spectrum of GW Abbadon Black, Dawnstone and Ceramite White.
 LEDS were done with Scorpion Green.
 Tunic is Dark Angels Green Mixed with Regal Blue and then Bleached Bone for the highlights.
 Skin is Vallejo Bronze Fleshtone washed with Cavalry Brown, my go to recipe.